-Bernie Sanders Call Donald Trump Travel Ban Anti-Islamic And Racist Attempt
+Bernie Sanders Calls Donald Trump Travel Ban Anti-Islamic And Racist Attempt

 “It’s crystal clear this is a Muslim ban,” she further said.

-Senate Democratic leader Chuck Schumer said that when the White House announced that they are working on a new traveling orders, he expected to see some changes but even the revised orders does not make them protected from any imminent danger.
+Senate Democratic leader Chuck Schumer said that when the White House announced that they are working on a new traveling orders, he expected to see some changes, but even the revised orders do not make them protected from any imminent danger.

 “It is mean-spirited, and un-American.
 It must be repealed.”

-However, taking the new orders back to the court would not be easy as it was with the original one.
-Won Kidane, a Seattle University law professor, stated that Trump’s administration has really worked hard on the revised ban and it will make it difficult to take it back to court.
+However, taking the new orders back to the court will not be as easy as it was with the original one.
+Won Kidane, a Seattle University law professor, stated that Trump’s administration has really worked hard on the revised ban, and it will make it difficult to take it back to court.

 “The previous executive order was just rushed and it didn’t make sense … Now I think they took their time and took care of many of the offending provisions,” he added.